kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 putFiles=putFilesList)
 ```

 b.
-After running this script, go to the MaxDome portal and perform a git pull from the UI to see the imported files from the EMR workspace:
+After running this script, go to the Sagemaker Unified Studio portal and perform a git pull from the UI to see the imported files from the EMR workspace:

 ![Repo](https://github.com/aws/Unified-Studio-for-Amazon-Sagemaker/blob/main/migration/emr/img/repo.png)